LAHARIYADLA/E-commerce-website/README.md

 # Usage

--after running Apache and MySQL servers in XAMPP control panel.
-- Open the website in your browser by going to http://localhost/E-commerce-website/project in browser.
+- Open the website in your browser by going to <https://miniprojectjan2023.000webhostapp.com/index.html> URL  in browser.
 - Register a new user account or login with an existing one.
    - login credentials for existing client/customer:
      - username=c1